 June - RVUW staff review partner agency proposals to ensure they are on time and have all required information completed

-June - Community Investment Volunteers attend a workshop with RVUW to ensure they understand our process, our goals, and their role as Community Investment Volunteers.
+June/July - Community Investment Volunteers attend a workshop with RVUW to ensure they understand our process, our goals, and their role as Community Investment Volunteers.
 Volunteers will review a grant application, scoring worksheet, and other materials pertinent to evaluating an applicant's application and effectiveness.

 Training sessions will take place in Russellville, Dardanelle, and Clarksville.